anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-add-devices-ios.md

    [Address]**

 5. Agree to the **Terms and Conditions**.
 Then decide if you want to send diagnostic information to Apple.
 6. After you complete enrollment, you may receive a prompt to take more actions.
-Some of these steps might be entering your password for email access or setting up a passcode. //lenewsad What is involved?
+Some of these steps might be entering your password for email access or setting up a passcode.

 ## Next steps
 - [Find out more about the **Set up School PCs** app](https://docs.microsoft.com/education/windows/use-set-up-school-pcs-app)